 People have different preferences, like different colors, and prefer different designs.
 We live in an era where people pursue unique individual expression and identify.
 We simply don't want the same thing as everyone else anymore.
 We want things to be unique, personalized, and special according to our needs.

 Economically speaking, this is no simple task.
-Product pricing can affordable when it is mass produced, and we all know how expensive a personal tailored suit cost vs one from H&M. But there have been brands experimenting with this trend.
+Product pricing can be affordable when it is mass produced, and we all know how expensive a personal tailored suit cost vs one from H&M. But there have been brands experimenting with this trend.
 Take Nike by You as an example, customers can create a pair of sneakers online by choosing their style and color palettes.
 Some makers create customized special keyboards for programmers or gamers to improve their working or gaming efficiency.
 The key is finding a viable business model to strike the right balance of cost and offering enough "unique" varieties.

 Some online stores use interactive content such as quizzes, games, and questionnaires to create customized products to meet customer needs.
 Native, for example, provides consumers with a unique fragrance through interactive quizzes, and because of its uniqueness, it helps increase consumer desire to place an order.